mnbucher/Listo/README.md

 # Listo
-Project for the Human-Computer Interaction (HCI) lecture in Autumns Semester 2016 @ University of Zurich
+Project for the Human-Computer Interaction (HCI) lecture during Fall Semester 2016 @ University of Zurich (UZH)

 ## Frameworks

 This project is built with Facebook's React to render the View and with Google's Firebase as a Database.
-The react stuff is in the file index.jsx, which is written in JSX and ES2015.
-All this is compiled with Babel to normal Javascript and bundled with Webpack to a single JS file.
+The Webapp is therefore written in Javascript with JSX and ES2015.

 ## How to use this project